zkhan-pagerduty/zkhan-public/README.md

 1. Python script to create PagerDuty Services extracting service name and escalation policy id's from a CSV file, passed as arguments.
 2. Sample CSV file that can be used for the script above.
 3. Another python script to list the PagerDuty services relavant to the API Key and From Email Address passed as an argument.

+[4th August 2025] New addition to the repository as follows:

+1. Python script named "snow-admin-login.py" automates the login to the ServiceNow Dev Instance using the specific URL, username, and password supplied in the json file named "url_and_creds.json"
+2. Idea is to call this python script via a Runbook job, scheduled to run atleast once a week to keep the instance(s) alive.